World Theatre Day 2023: Theme, History, Celebrations and Significance

 The goals of World Theatre Day, as with International Dance Day are:

-- To highlight the importance of art form around the world.
+- To highlight the importance of art forms around the world.

 - To make people aware of the importance of the value of art form.

 - To enable the dance and theatre communities to promote their work on a broad scale.
-To make aware opinion leaders about the value of these forms and support them.
+To make aware opinion leaders of the value of these forms and support them.